Class Schedules and Catalog Background Image

 Course Typically Offered: Fall or Spring

-This course provides instruction and practice in the more complex elements of English grammar and usage in writing for non-native speakers of American English.
-By developing and refining grammatical skills, students learn to express complex ideas and create engaging, structurally sophisticated sentences in written English.
-Completion of this course enhances student success in college courses, particularly ENGL 100.
+This course is designed to provide comprehensive instruction and practice of the more complex elements of English grammar and usage in writing.
+By refining grammatical skills, students express complex ideas and craft engaging, structurally sophisticated sentences in English that meet their specified communicative needs.
+Completion of this course enhances student writing clarity and confidence in college courses, particularly ENGL 100.

 ESL 149: Introduction to Academic Writing for Students from Multilingual Backgrounds